 - Reflected light (indirect light)

 When light is reflected off any surface onto the subject of the photo, it’s reflected light.

-In other words it’s light (any type of light, natural or artificial) that isn’t directly shone onto the subject.
+In other words it’s light (any type of light, natural or artificial) that doesn’t shine directly onto the subject.
 It’s first shone onto a surface and then reflected back to the subject.

 Reflected light is often also called bounced light, especially when created with flash, which is why we also talk about bouncing light back into shot.